aurelianeg/AurelianeGailliegue_12_16052022/README.md

 SportSee[^1] is a start-up dedicated to sports coaching.
 Users can follow on their page the number of sessions they carried out as well as the number of calories burned.

-**Goal of this project**: API integration in a React app, and use of JSDoc and PropTypes.
+**Goal of this project**: API integration in a React app, use of JSDoc and PropTypes, and use of a graphic library.

 ## Load specifications